ErfanEbrahimiBazaz/cert-manager-setup/README.md

 12. In statefulset when we make more than 1 replica, does it horizontally scale postgres database?
 13. ArgoCD
 14. Add kubernetes managed identity to managed disk by using Bicep
+15. Add a G-series nodepool to the AKS cluster.
+16. Run pods on the g-series nodepool by using labels.
+17. Run LM-Studio API with for a chatbot and expose it as a ClusterIP service to be used by the razor page application.